Finding a Cure for HIV

 Where Are We Now?

-In some ways, the search for a cure for HIV and an end to the pandemic resembles the fight against cancer.
+In some ways, the search for a cure for HIV and an end to the HIV epidemic resembles the fight against cancer.
 A few decades ago, HIV infection was almost always fatal.
 Then we began to find therapies that could slow disease progression.
 Now, there are multiple antiretroviral therapies that can be used to treat HIV.
 People who are living with HIV and taking HIV drugs can live long, healthy lives – in many cases as long as those who are not living with HIV.

 While we do not yet have a cure, scientists are both cautious and optimistic.
 Researchers have been humbled by events that appeared to be advancements and were not.
 Nevertheless, we know so much more about HIV than we did in the past, we continue to expand upon that knowledge, and we have several good leads.
 Perhaps most important, we have determination and hope.